-About your Florida Certificate of Status:
+About Certificate of Status

 - It certifies that your Florida business is in existence, is authorized to transact business in the state, and complies with all state requirements.